sebseb223/OOP_Activity1_Borlado_SebastienAndrei/README.md

 OOP Concepts Used
 Inheritance: All math classes extend MathOperation to reuse code.

 Encapsulation: All data (like radius or number) is private.
-We use public setter methods to check for errors (like negative numbers) before saving data.